Cards for Book Lovers: Literary Quotes & Design Ideas

 Literary Quotes That Speak Volumes

-• For Inspiration: "The only way to do great work is to love what you do." - Steve Jobs (Although not strictly literary, it resonates with the dedication of readers).
+- For Inspiration: "The only way to do great work is to love what you do." - Steve Jobs (Not exactly from literature, but it's true for readers).

-• For Celebration: "And now," cried Max, "let the wild rumpus start!" - Maurice Sendak, Where the Wild Things Are (Perfect for a congratulations card or celebratory event).
+- For Celebration: "And now," cried Max, "let the wild rumpus start!" - Maurice Sendak, Where the Wild Things Are (Great for a congratulations card!).

 Design Inspiration: Bringing Books to Life